ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/index.md

 submit if you have any issue submitting.
 See [Grading](#grading) below for the required submissions and how that impacts your grade.

+### Discussion

+Discussions will take place on Mondays at 11am and are led by your teaching assistants.
+The purpose of discussions is to review materials covered in lecture, labs, homework, and previous skill demos.
+There will also be extra coding exercises covered as well.
+This is the time for you to ask the teaching staff to clarify any questions you may have about the material.
+Starting from week 2, participation in discussions is mandatory and contibutes towards your Discussion and Lecture Participation grade.

 ### Weekly Quizzes

-Each week there will be an online quiz on prairielearn.
+Each week there will be an online quiz on PrairieLearn.
 The purpose of this quiz is to make sure everyone has checked in on the concepts we will be using in lab on Wednesday and Thursday.
 They are open for late submission until the end of the quarter, but see grading below for how late submissions correspond to grades.

 Sometimes quizzes have associated readings or videos to supplement lecture.